rocketfuel/sdbc/README.md

 ## Requirements

-* Scala 2.11.
-Scala 2.10 might be supported again in the future
+* Java 8
+* Scala 2.11 or 2.12.
-* Cassandra (2.11 only), H2, PostgreSQL, or Microsoft SQL Server
+* Cassandra, H2, Microsoft SQL Server, or PostgreSQL

 Include an implementation of the [SLF4J](http://slf4j.org/) logging interface, turn on debug logging, and all your query executions will be logged with the query text and the parameter name-value map.

 ## SBT Library Dependency

-Packages exist on Maven Central for Scala 2.10 and 2.11.
-Cassandra packages only exist for Scala 2.11.
-The Scala 2.10 builds for PostgreSQL do not include support for arrays.
+Packages exist on Maven Central for Scala 2.11 and 2.12.

 #### Cassandra